© Tommaso79 | Dreamstime

 If so, claim your FREE copy, right now, of our definitive guide on depression.

-Although this short story describes classic symptoms of major depression, chances are slim you would have correctly identified Jack as having depression symptoms.
+Although the short story above describes classic symptoms of major depression, chances are slim you would have correctly identified Jack as having depression symptoms.

 A study out of the University of Westminster, UK, presented just such a story to 1,218 British adults.
 The researcher, Viren Swami out of the University’s Department of Psychology, designed the study to examine how gender differences affect who we encourage to seek help.